 Try to satisfy specific needs

 As cats have such specific needs it isn’t enough just to provide some food, shelter and love.
-While these elements are as important as ever to your cat it is the quality and quantity of each that is the key.
+While these elements are as important as ever to your cat, it is the quality and quantity of each that is the key.
 There are practical challenges about the provisions you make for your cat in the home: What sort of cat bed should you provide?
 Where should you locate the scratching posts?
 What sort of litter facilities would your cat want?

 A cat friendly home takes into consideration the needs of the cat as a very different species to man.
 It provides an environment that is safe and stimulating.

 Most homes are not necessarily the ideal habitat for a domestic cat, so provisions have to be made to cater for their specific needs.
-You may have heard the phrase ‘environmental enrichment’ with regard to keeping a cat happy indoors. (link to environmental enrichment article) This basically means making provisions within a cat's confined environment that stimulate and challenge and enable it to perform natural behaviour.
+You may have heard the phrase ‘environmental enrichment’ with regard to keeping a cat happy indoors.
+(Click here to see an environmental enrichment article) This basically means making provisions within a cat's confined environment that stimulate and challenge and enable it to perform natural behaviour.
 Living indoors almost automatically deprives a cat of the ability to behave naturally and experience the challenge and frustration that occurs in an outdoor lifestyle.
 Indoor cats will adapt to their environment but can fall victim to a number of physical or emotional problems associated with boredom and lack of activity.
 In the absence of the challenge of hunting, exploring and social contact, cats will fill the void of activity with those that are readily available such as sleeping, grooming and eating.
 It is no coincidence that indoor cats develop physical problems associated with a sedentary lifestyle, for example urinary tract disease, over-grooming problems and eating disorders.

 A cat friendly home

 A cat-friendly home is about compromises that you can make so that the environment suits you both.
 However, if you are a lover of contemporary minimalistic interiors you are probably going to have to adjust more than most to provide everything your cat needs.
-Open-plan living spaces with clean lines and an overall lack of clutter may behe basis of the modern style, but this couldn’t be further removed from your cat’s natural habitat.
+Open-plan living spaces with clean lines and an overall lack of clutter may be the basis of the modern style, but this couldn’t be further removed from your cat’s natural habitat.
 Although the domestic cat is highly adaptable to most landscapes, it still requires a degree of camouflage to enable it to roam relatively inconspicuously.
 This camouflage can be found almost anywhere apart from the contemporary living space; it is very hard to disguise a cat in an empty room!
 The slightly more cluttered home is a haven of possibilities for a cat, offering high places to sit and plenty of places to disappear from view.

 While it is essential to stimulate and challenge cats within the home there is also a duty of care to keep them safe.
 There are many household appliances, features and products that could be potentially dangerous.
 It is important therefore to ‘risk assess' the home on a regular basis to keep these dangers to a minimum.
 There is a happy medium however between overwhelming anxiety about all possible risks and a casual laxity.
 An owner's constant concern for the wellbeing and safety of his or her cat can cause it to develop a sense of helplessness and inability to function normally without the owner present.
 Equally, an irresponsible attitude to safety by the owner could lead to a tragic accident.
-Click here for information on household hazards
+(Click here for information on household hazards)

 The cat flap

 While discussing safety it is worth mentioning the greatest challenge to the cat's perception of security in the home.
 If cats have any access outdoors it may be facilitated via a cat flap.
 Cats often see the flap as a vulnerable point in the defences of their home where any invader could potentially gain access.
 This can lead to a state of constant vigilance and uneasiness and a definite compromise to the individual's sense of safety in the home.
-(Click here for information on How to choose and using a cat flap) If your cat has restricted access outside, or chooses to venture out only in your presence, it may be preferable to dispense with the cat flap altogether.
+(Click here for information on how to choose and using a cat flap) If your cat has restricted access outside, or chooses to venture out only in your presence, it may be preferable to dispense with the cat flap altogether.
 Otherwise it would be sensible to locate all your cat’s important things well away from this potential danger zone.

 In order to provide a cat friendly home you need to understand the objects or provisions within it that your cat considers important.
 These ‘resources' should be available in sufficient number and type to appeal to even the most discerning individual.
 ‘Resources' within the home represent all those things that provide nourishment, entertainment, stimulation and security for your cat.